kragen/derctuo/virtual-machine-setup.md

 > bonnie++(8).
 Using the virtio network interface can deliver up to
 > three times the throughput of an emulated Intel E1000 network card,
 > as measured with iperf(1).
 [1]

+Can I do KVM Inception, running QEMU with KVM inside of QEMU with KVM?
+I think the answer is yes, Android Studio says the answer is yes, for testing Android apps inside the virtual machine it would be extremely convenient for the answer to be yes, but kvm-ok in the virtual machine says no.